 - Financial management and accounting data are managed with a single SAP information system in all Fnac banner activities to ensure consistent processing, comparison and control of accounting and financial information.
-Financial management and accounting data are managed using a different SAP information system for Darty France, using software developed in-house for Vanden Borre (Darty Belgium) and using the IT system Microsoft Dynamics Nav for BCC (Darty Netherlands). - Financial reporting data and budget construction and tracking data are managed using a single information system across all Group activities.
+Financial management and accounting data are managed using a different SAP information system for Darty France, using software developed in-house for Vanden Borre (Darty Belgium). - Financial reporting data and budget construction and tracking data are managed using a single information system across all Group activities.
 This SAP BPC tool interfaces with the various accounting information systems. - Consolidation data are collected in a single consolidation tool known as BPC Consolidation, which interfaces with Fnac Darty's BPC V2 consolidated reporting system.